-(2) The data holder may disclose any requested voluntary product data to the requester.
+- (1) This rule applies if a data holder has received a product data request. - (2) The data holder may disclose any requested voluntary product data to the requester.

-Note: See rule 1.7 for the meaning of "voluntary product data".
+See rule 1.7 for the meaning of "voluntary product data".
 See also:

-- for the banking sector-clause 3.1 of Schedule 3; - for the energy sector-clause 3.1 of Schedule 4.

-- (2A) If the data holder discloses any requested voluntary product data to the requester, it must do so: - (a) through its product data request service; and - (b) in accordance with the data standards.
+- for the banking sector-clause 3.1 of Schedule 3; - for the energy sector-clause 3.1 of Schedule 4. - (2A) If the data holder discloses any requested voluntary product data to the requester, it must do so: - (a) through its product data request service; and - (b) in accordance with the data standards.